romkey/for-matt/README.md

 PlatformIO will download any tools or packages it needs to build the program.
 Then it will compile and link the program.
 You'll many files that aren't main.cpp being compiled; these are the Arduino framework and the underlying software it's built on.
 The next time you build the project, files will only be recompiled if they've changed, if a file they depend on has changed, or if `platformio.ini` has changed.

 To flash the program to the Feather S3, first put it in download mode.
-Press and hold the BOOT button, then press and release the RESET button, then release the boot button.
+When you plug it into your Mac, you may see a dialog asking permission to connect to it.
+Accept that, then press and hold the board's BOOT button, then press and release the RESET button, then release the BOOT button.
 You should now see a device whose name looks like `/dev/tty.usbmodem-010`.
 The exact suffix will vary.
 You can check for this from the shell:
 ```
 ls /dev/tty.usb*
 ```